Appendix: Config Format Reference

 Provides documentation / hint enhancement for on actions (i.e. definitions of type on_action), and specifies the "event type" to influence event-related references in the declaration context.

-Path location: on_actions/{name}.
+on_actions/{name}, where{name}is the config name.
 The name supports constants, template expressions, ANT path patterns, and regular expressions.

 ## event_type (required) declares the event type, used to replace event-related data expressions in the declaration context with expressions corresponding to that event type.